chemfiles/chemfiles/README.md

   and distributed under the GPL license.
 - [VMD molfile plugins](http://www.ks.uiuc.edu/Research/vmd/) are a collection of plugins witten in C and C++ used by VMD to read/write trajectory files.
-  It does not support non-constant number of atoms in a trajectory, and do not provide a lot of documentation.
+  They do not support a variable number of atoms in a trajectory.
 - [MDTraj](http://mdtraj.org/latest/), [MDAnalyis](http://www.mdanalysis.org/),
   [cclib](https://cclib.github.io/) are Python libraries providing analysis and read capacities for trajectories.
 Unfortunely, they are only usable from Python.

-## Contact/Contribute
+## Chemfiles Features

+- Reads both text (XYZ, PDB, ...) and binary (NetCDF, TNG, ...) file formats;
+- Transparently read and write compressed files (`.gz`, `.xz` and `.bz2`);
+- Filters atoms with a rich selection language, including constrains on multiple atoms;
+- Supports non-constant numbers of atoms in trajectories;
+- Easy-to-use programming interface in Python, C++, C, Fortran 95, Julia and Rust;
+- Cross-platform and usable from Linux, OS X and Windows;
+- Open source and freely available (3-clauses BSD license);

+## Contact / Contribute / Cite

 Chemfiles is free and open source.
 Your [contributions](Contributing.md) are always welcome!